-Reasons for Tooth Extraction
+Reasons for a Tooth Extraction

 Teeth are extracted in cases where the teeth or gums have had a detrimental effect on oral health.
 Some common reasons for extraction include:

-- Periodontal Disease: Periodontal disease, also known as gum disease, can easily impact the health of your gums and teeth.
+Periodontal Disease: Periodontal disease, also known as gum disease, can easily impact the health of your gums and teeth.
 Patients with excessive damage due to the disease may need tooth extraction.

-- Extensive Tooth Decay: A simple tooth extraction may be the only option in advanced cases of tooth decay.
+Extensive Tooth Decay: A simple tooth extraction may be the only option in advanced cases of tooth decay.
 If a tooth or teeth can not be saved using conservative measures, then the tooth may need to be extracted to prevent decay from spreading further and causing more tooth damage.

-- Impacted Wisdom Tooth: In most cases, impacted wisdom teeth will need to be extracted.
+Impacted Wisdom Tooth: In most cases, impacted wisdom teeth will need to be extracted.
 Impacted wisdom teeth may cause tooth or gum infection, tooth pain, or severe tooth damage to neighboring teeth.
 Patients who are in their late teens or early 20’s are the most likely candidates for wisdom teeth removal.

 The Tooth Extraction Procedure